mockup

 6. Review Pricing and Payment Policies

-- Are meals, lodging, and transportation included?
+• Are meals, lodging, and transportation included?

-Clarify payment schedules, and be wary of outfitters who require full payment upfront.
+Be cautious of outfitters who require full payment upfront.

 7. Consider Safety and Medical Preparedness